equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 }
 ```

-Image layers supports images on a base64 format with the displayed specification props.
+Image layers supports images on a base64 format, or a CORS supported url with the displayed specification props.
 Please note that an image layer typically only has one layer data object.
 It is possible to have several image layer data objects in on layer, but you have to be careful to make sure the bounds of the images do not intersect.
 Several images in the same layer will only show up as one layer in the layer control.